gubanyi/escape_room/README.md

 # CSCE 838 Escape Room

+## Overview
+Software for an IoT Escape room that includes python scripts, Azure cloud configuration (IoT Central), Azure Functions, and Arduino INO programs.
+The system hardware includes SAMD21 boards and various "enchanted objects" that sense or actuate upon their environment.
+Example enchanted objects include a rug that senses when someone steps on it or a outlet that turns off/on from a cloud command.
+The architecture of the system lives in the cloud while the enchanted objects paired with SAMD21 are plug and play.

 ## Instructions to Use
  1. Obtain hardware including 5 SAMD21 boards (https://cdn.sparkfun.com/assets/e/0/6/6/5/SamProRF_Graphical_Datasheet_Updated.pdf)
  2. Download this repository.